stevenblair/rapid61850/README.md

 ### C code project example ###

 An example SCD file and a `main.c` file are provided.
 Many of the other C files are generated automatically.
-For the C code to compile with Eclipse on Windows, you should:
+For the C code to compile with Eclipse, you should:

  - Install MinGW and add `C:\MinGW\bin;` to `PATH` in the Project Properties > C/C++ Build > Environment options.
 (Other compilers should work too.)
  - In Project Properties > C/C++ Build > Settings > GCC Compiler Includes, set `"${workspace_loc:/${ProjName}/Include}"` as an include path.